-The following is a ranking of the best colleges for a bachelor’s in animal behavior degree in 2017-2018.
+The following is a ranking of the best colleges for a bachelor’s in animal behavior degree.

 We did not include degrees in zoology/animal biology, marine biology, wildlife science, animal physiology, or animal science.